-You feel more fulfilled.
-"It's becoming increasingly important to love your job or industry.
-As the lines between working life and personal life blur, a job is as much about personal fulfillment and growth, as it is about a paycheck.
-People don't want to make widgets, they want to change lives, including their own." – Philip Ryan, director of E-Edge, Vivaldi Partners Group
+"As the lines between working life and personal life blur, a job is as much about personal fulfillment and growth as it is about a paycheck," said Philip Ryan, vice president and head of front-end innovation at Ipsos Strategy3.
+"People don't want to make widgets; they want to change lives, including their own."

-Your family and peers look up to you.
-"As a mom who works, it is so important to me to be a role model for my young daughters.
-While there might be busy weeks that require more time at the office, my girls know that I love my job, that it's meaningful to me, and that I am proud of the work.
-It is my hope that as my girls grow up, they are inspired to find a careers that fulfill them and they are passionate about."– Keli Coughlin, executive director, The Tom Coughlin Jay Fund
+"As a mom who works, it is so important to me to be a role model for my young daughters," said Keli Coughlin, executive director of The Tom Coughlin Jay Fund.
+"While there might be busy weeks that require more time at the office, my girls know that I love my job, that it's meaningful to me, and that I am proud of the work.
+It is my hope that as my girls grow up, they are inspired to find a career that fulfills them and they are passionate about."